Alfaturachman/portofolio-nextjs/README.md

 # Alfaturachman - Personal Web Portfolio & Blog

 A professional, interactive developer portfolio and blog built with Next.js App Router and TypeScript.
-The project features a custom-built Glassmorphism design system, Web3-inspired animated aesthetics, and optimized performance.
+The project features a custom-built Glassmorphism design system, and optimized performance.

 ## Core Architecture